Celeo/Queensdale_zerg/README.md

 # Queensdale Zerg Tracker

-This Django app uses the official GW2 API to check which Queensdale map champion mobs are in to quickly show players where to go.
+This Django app uses the official GuildWars 2 API to show the state of the mobs in the Queensdale champion zerg train.

-Note: Currently only works for the Dragonbrand server.

 <img src="http://i.imgur.com/RUpIccH.png">